mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ### Check broken links

-To prevent build failures, ensure there are no broken links.
-You can check the links by following the instructions below, depending on where you work on your changes, in the terminal.
+To avoid build failures, make sure there are no broken links.
+You can verify the links by following the instructions below, based on where you are making changes in the terminal.

 If you work with Codespaces: